The Kinezuka Family

 Too difficult to choose, but probably something green!

 When Toshiaki Kinezuka decided to switch to organic farming in 1976, his fellow tea farmers regarded him with hostility and doubt.
-They didn't want to switch to organic farming - after all, why would they when the newly available chemical fertilisers were providing them such large yields?

 The Kinezuka Family